 Development of independence

 Around age two a child first becomes aware of himself as an autonomous being.
-The terrible twos as it is usually known as is the period when a child will begin asserting independence, testing boundaries and learning how to communicate feelings and desires.
+The terrible twos as it is usually known as is the period when a child will begin asserting independence, testing boundaries, and learning how to communicate feelings and desires.
 He wants things his way and it becomes a battle at times for a parent trying to understand and work with what seems like unending tantrums.

 Crucial areas of autonomy

 Developmental psychologist Andrea Bastiani Archibald explains the importance of this “The notion of consent may seem very grown-up and like something that doesn’t pertain to children, but the lessons girls learn when they’re young about setting physical boundaries and expecting them to be respected last a lifetime and can influence how she feels about herself and her body as she gets older.

 Remember kids will eat when they are hungry and even if they skip a meal, they will eventually eat when they are hungry.
-Don’t keep food items which you don’t want them to eat around the house.
+Don’t keep food items that you don’t want them to eat around the house.
 If you don’t want them to eat something see that you yourself are not indulging in unhealthy eating practices.

 The Dangers Of Being Too Agreeable – Jordan Peterson

-When you force your child into doing things he does not want to do you are turning him into a docile, compliant and spineless creature.
+When you force your child into doing things he does not want to do you are turning him into a docile, compliant, and spineless creature.
 Dr. Jordan Peterson, the currently popular psychologist has extrapolated that being agreeable and obedient is not good for one’s mental well-being, it also hinders your child’s success in the world.

-Noted poet Khalil Gibran has this advice for parents, You may give them your love but not your thoughts,
+Noted poet Khalil Gibran has this advice for parents: You may give them your love but not your thoughts,